pereznetworks/MyNotes/README.md

 - I have not followed the discussion on this, but seems there is a lot
     - Basically, don't try go beyond the basics of AppShell, unless you really know what you're doing

+- Uaing AppShell's Navigate Up button
+    - comes with one more little technical snag
+    - because it is only provided at runtime
+    - there is no access to the styling for it
+ - so persoanlly, I would be looking to create and style my own

 # Legal Notices

 Microsoft and any contributors grant you a license to the Microsoft documentation and other content